AlexK-Git95/azure-cloud-devops-platform/docs/docker.md

 ## What I checked
-Whether the container is running
+-Whether the container is running
-Application startup logs
+-Application startup logs
-Live request logs
+-Live request logs
-Files inside the container
+-Files inside the container
-Python/runtime version inside the container
+-Python/runtime version inside the container
-Port mapping between host and container
+-Port mapping between host and container
-Container configuration using inspect
+-Container configuration using inspect
 ## Interview Answer

 If a container is not starting or not reachable,